sci-42ver/Discrete_Mathematics_and_Algorithm/Discrete_Mathematics_and_Its_Applications/README.md

 - Problem 2.23 referred to in chapter 6.
   - see [this](https://math.stackexchange.com/a/3548169/1059606) which uses contrapositive to prove.
     - well ordered [implies](https://math.stackexchange.com/a/2756184/1059606) total order
+## 3 preface
+- > we’ll come across the most important open problem in computer science may mean SAT
+  > It turns out that an efficient solution to SAT would immediately imply efficient solutions to many other important problems
 ## 3.1
 - Here
   > mathematical implications ignore causal connections